nabilr/db_internals/README.md

 1 tuple
 sql>
 ```
-Updated the column table using MAL instrctions.
+Updated the column c of table test using MAL instrctions.
+See the amazing performance from monetdb on coulumn updates

 ```markdown
 >>time cat mal.ins |  mclient  -dmy-first-db -l mal